Model-independent energy budget for LISA: Introduction

 Gravitational waves (GWs) from cosmological phase transitions provide the intriguing possibility to probe high energy physics with upcoming interferometer experiments like the Laser Interferometer Space Antenna (LISA)~\cite{Audley:2017drz, Baker:2019nia}.
 If the phase transition is first order, it proceeds through the formation of bubbles.
 The expansion and collision of these bubbles can source a stochastic gravitational wave background~\cite{Maggiore:1999vm, Weir:2017wfa, Caprini:2018mtu, Christensen:2018iqi}.
 For phase transitions that are not too strongly supercooled, the main contribution to the gravitational wave signal is caused by sound waves in the plasma~\cite{Hindmarsh:2013xza, Hindmarsh:2015qta, Caprini:2019egz}.

 One important aspect to quantify the spectrum of this GW source is the energy budget of the phase transition.
-Usually, the fraction of kinetic energy that is available for gravitational wave production, $K$, is hereby determined from some phase transition strength parameter and the wall velocity using the bag equation of state to model the fluid filling the Universe~\cite{Espinosa:2010hh}.
+Usually, the fraction of kinetic energy that is available for gravitational wave production, $K$, is hereby determined from some phase transition strength parameter and the wall velocity using the bag equation of state to model the fluid filling the Universe~\cite{Espinosa:2010hh} for a single bubble expanding in a spherical way.
+That a single spherical bubble characterizes the energy budget well in all cases is an assumption that was called into question in recent simplified simulations~\cite{Jinno:2020eqg}.
+We will take this assumption for granted here, even though this point requires further scrutiny.

 In a recent work~\cite{Giese:2020rtr}, we investigated what is the optimal phase transition strength parameter and all the relevant parameters for this analysis.
 For the case of phase transitions that lead to a detonation, we found that the optimal strength parameter is the quantity \be \aNEW \equiv \frac{D\bar \theta(T_+)}{3w_+} \, , \quad {\rm with} \quad \bar \theta \equiv e - \frac{p}{c_{s,b}^2} \, , \, \ee where $e$ is the energy density, $p$ the pressure, $w=p+e$ is the enthalpy density, and $c_{s,b}$ the speed of sound in the broken phase.
 The subscript $+$ denotes that the quantities are evaluated in front of the bubble wall and the $D$ indicates that the difference between the broken phase and the symmetric phase is evaluated.
 Moreover, the speed of sound in the broken phase enters the dynamics of the fluid such that, ultimately, the efficiency factor $\kappa$ can be determined using the strength parameter $\aNEW$ and the speed of sound $c_{s,b}$ alone.
-This approach is highly model-independent: deviations from the full numerical analysis stem only from the temperature dependence of the speed of sound and deviations are typically below percent level.
+This approach is highly model independent: deviations from the full numerical analysis stem only from the temperature dependence of the speed of sound and deviations are typically below percent level.

 In the present work, we generalize this approach to deflagrations and hybrid solutions (Section~\ref{sec:hydro}).
 In addition to the above ingredients, also the speed of sound in the symmetric phase enters the analysis.
 This is unavoidable, since this speed of sound enters in the dynamics of the shock wave.
 At the same time, it is surprising that the kinetic energy fraction of hybrid solutions can be determined with high accuracy from four parameters alone (phase transition strength, wall velocity and the speed of sound in both phases).